yandooo/graphql-spring-boot/CONTRIBUTING.md

 As for the optional scope part of the commit message:
 - if your commit addresses an issue, please refer the issue number in the scope - e.g. `fix(#123): ...`
-- otherwise, if applicable, please use the modified / affected subproject name, without the repetitive prefix/postfix parts (like `graphql-kickstart-spring-boot`, `spring-boot-starter` or `autoconfigure`) - e.g. `feat(webflux): ...`
+- otherwise, if applicable, please refer to the added or modified feature - e.g. `feat(webflux): ...`